What is naltrexone?

 Years of research indicates that when naltrexone is used as directed as part of an approved MAT program, this medication is safe for both short- and long-term use.

 No. The Substance Abuse and Mental Health Services Administration (SAMHSA) has determined that naltrexone poses no risk for abuse or addiction.
 Although naltrexone interacts with the same receptors in your central nervous system that are impacted by opioids, this medication does not cause the feelings of euphoria or sedation that can result from opioid use.

 How long will I need to use naltrexone?

 All decisions regarding your use of naltrexone should be made in consultation with the healthcare provider who prescribed this medication to you.
-At a CTC or an ITC, your treatment team will be able to answer all your questions about naltrexone and help you determine how long you should use this medication.
+At a CTC, your treatment team will be able to answer all your questions about naltrexone and help you determine how long you should use this medication.

 What happens if I want to stop using naltrexone?